Equal Employment Compliance Tips for Small Businesses: Making It Equal and Getting It Right

 Regardless of the size of the small business, the business owner is prohibited from retaliating against a job applicant or an employee if they report discrimination or participate in an investigation concerning employment discrimination.

 Do you currently run a small business and have questions about complying with federal anti-discrimination laws?
-An experienced Florida employment discrimination attorney can help with your case.
-Contact Scott Wagner and Associates, P.A. today.
+An experienced Florida employment discrimination lawyer can help with your case.
+Contact Scott • Wagner and Associates today.